Business process: Other definitions

 a business process is a series of steps designed to produce a product or service.
 Most processes (...) are cross-functional, spanning the 'white space' between the boxes on the organization chart.
 Some processes result in a product or service that is received by an organization's external customer.
 We call these primary processes.
 Other processes produce products that are invisible to the external customer but essential to the effective management of the business.
 We call these support processes.

 The above definition distinguishes two types of processes, primary and support processes, depending on whether a process is directly involved in the creation of customer value or concerned with the organization's internal activities.
 In this sense, Rummler and Brache's definition follows Porter's value chain model, which also builds on a division of primary and secondary activities.
 According to Rummler and Brache, a typical characteristic of a successful process-based organization is the absence of secondary activities in the primary value flow that is created in the customer oriented primary processes.
 The characteristic of processes as spanning the white space on the organization chart indicates that processes are embedded in some form of organizational structure.
 Also, a process can be cross-functional, i.e. it ranges over several business functions.

 Johansson et al. (1993). define a process as:

 a set of linked activities that take an input and transform it to create an output.
 Ideally, the transformation that occurs in the process should add value to the input and create an output that is more useful and effective to the recipient either upstream or downstream.

-This definition also emphasizes the constitution of links between activities and the transformation that takes place within the process.
+This definition also emphasizes the links between activities and the transformation that takes place within the process.
 Johansson et al. also include the upstream part of the value chain as a possible recipient of the process output.
-Summarizing the four definitions above, we can compile the following list of characteristics for a business process:
+Summarizing the four definitions above, the following list of characteristics for a business process can be compiled: